 Shielded Metal Arc Welding (SMAW) is one of the world’s most popular welding techniques, capable of producing complex small welds to huge welding projects.
 Because the technique is relatively simple but able to produce versatile results with low equipment costs, SMAW welding accounts for over half of all welding production in certain countries.

 SMAW is used to weld different kinds of steel and iron.
 It can also be used on nickel, copper, nickel/copper alloys, and aluminum.
 SMAW’s form of arc welding involves using a covered metal electrode that is covered in flux coating.
-As the weld is laid, the coating melts, releasing a vapor that shields the weld from outside contamination.
-The nature of SMAW means that many materials of different thicknesses can be joined, producing parts that have applications essential to everyday life – they can be used in the construction of steel structures, industrial fabrication and for bridges and canopies.
+As the weld is laid, the coating melts, releasing a vapour that shields the weld from outside contamination.
+The nature of SMAW means that many materials of different thicknesses can be joined, producing parts that have applications essential to everyday life – they can be used in the construction of steel structures, industrial fabrication for bridges and canopies.
 The technique also applies well to maintenance and repair jobs.

-There are many benefits of SMAW.
-These include:
+There Are Many Benefits of SMAW.
+These Include:

 - Simple and relatively inexpensive equipment